bernardoc1001/Agile-Task-Tracker/functional_spec/func_spec.md

 -   **Description:**

-   A Sprint Master may create a new sprint, assigning the start and end date of it, the

-      man hours being assigned to it and choose tasks from the project backlog to be added to the sprint.
+      A Sprint Master may create a new sprint, assigning the start and end date of it,the man hours being assigned to it and choose tasks from the project backlog to be added to the sprint.

 -   **Criticality:**

       As the application is based on Agile on methodology the creation and usage of Sprints is vital.
 Without a sprint a task cannot be assigned from the backlog.

 -   **Technical issues:**